COVESA/dlt-daemon/doc/dlt_for_developers.md

 This example gives an overview of DLT usage inside an application by using a minimal code example.
 Detailed information about the API can be found later in this document.
-Please note that the #include statement depends on the means by which you are incorporating the DLT library into your project.
-The `<dlt/dlt.h>` form (i.e. with a directory prefix) seen here is necessary when you are using the CMake Config file (see below).
-If you are using pkg-config instead, then for backward-compatibility reasons it is also possible to use `#include <dlt.h>`.
-This is not recommended for new code, though.
+Please note that for backwards compatibility also the legacy #include statement `<dlt.h>` is supported.
+Using it for new code is not recommended, though.

 ```
 #include <dlt/dlt.h>